Matt Roloff Confirms Move To Arizona, Sparking Fears That ‘Little People, Big World’ Is Ending

 The show, after a decade on air, could be ending soon.
 For fans, the news that Matt Roloff confirming that he is indeed moving to Arizona also means that the show could be wrapping up.
-According to Radar, Roloff was looking for a home in a retirement community in Phoenix, Arizona with Caryn Chandler.
+According to Radar Online, Roloff was looking for a home in a retirement community in Phoenix, Arizona, with Caryn Chandler.

-Previously, Roloff was reportedly seen with Chandler often, at book stores, events, and more, detailed Inquisitr.
-Roloff’s new relationship with Chandler has drawn criticism from some, because Caryn is friends with Matt’s ex-wife and has been a long-time employee at the family farm.
-However, Caryn is reportedly no longer employed at the farm after ten years of working there, according to Radar.
+Previously, Roloff was reportedly seen with Chandler often at bookstores, events, and more, detailed Inquisitr.
+Roloff’s new relationship with Chandler has drawn criticism from some because Caryn is friends with Matt’s ex-wife and has been a longtime employee at the family farm.
+However, Caryn is reportedly no longer employed at the farm after 10 years of working there, according to Radar.

 For some devoted fans, the news that Roloff is taking off 1,200 miles away from the family farm doesn’t come as a surprise.
 The Hollywood Gossip pointed out that Roloff had mentioned that he can’t be living near his ex-wife for long.
-And indeed, his divorce from Amy and new relationship with Caryn has been controversial.
+And indeed, his divorce from Amy and the new relationship with Caryn have been controversial.

 Plus, Matt’s living situation was changed due to the divorce, as he moved out of the house and into the guest house.
 Living in the guest house meant he was only a few hundred feet from his ex-wife, which is less than ideal if he’s entered a new relationship.